 While H264 is an 8bit format, there are cases where having a lo-fi proxy (which renders faster) is useful.
-Because H264 does carry the metadata flags and encoding properly, it can be a useful tool to quickly share HDR content for review when color accuracy is not the primary concern.
+Because H264 carries the metadata flags and encodes properly, it can be a useful tool to quickly share HDR content for review when color accuracy is not the primary concern.

-Please note: HDR assets uploaded previous to the release of HDR support will not playback in HDR.
-Please upload these assets again to see them playback in HDR.
+Please note: HDR assets uploaded previously to the release of HDR support will not playback in HDR.
+Please upload these assets again to see them play back in HDR.

 Skip ahead to:

 - Monitor Calibration for HDR

 - HDR FAQs